 Being a flight attendant means working odd hours and sometimes flying across time zones.
-Depending on how dependent on your sleep you are, you might be tired all the time.
+Depending on how dependent you are on your sleep, you might feel tired all the time.

 Even when you arrive at your layover you sometimes don’t have the energy to go out and enjoy yourself.